Installing Software Using the Boot Helper

 Software installation will clear disk contents

-This step cleans the hard drive.
+This step cleans the flash memory.
 All configurations are lost after this step.
 For future upgrades and installations, verify that a backup has been done.
-If backup has not been done, abort at this step and do a backup.
+If it has not, abort at this step and do a backup.
 See

-Step 3 To begin the initial configuration, enter y:
+Step 3 Enter y to begin the initial configuration:

 IMPORTANT:: Welcome to Cisco Systems Service Engine